 Students who receive an ILSP: Law and Social Change travel grant must acknowledge support of the grant in all written documentation relating to the research results, including future publications – which they should send to ILSP: Law and Social Change when published.
 In addition, all travel grant recipients must submit to ILSP: Law and Social Change a brief report on the scholarly results of the travel within two months after the student has returned.

 Travel grants for JD and LLM students specifically apply to the winter term in January (J-Term).
 JD students may apply pending the approval of their independent application to the Winter Term Clinical Committee or the Winter Term Writing Course.

-The final deadline for submission from JD and LLM students is Monday, November 13 for winter term 2018 travel.
+The final deadline for submission from JD and LLM students is Monday, November 19 for winter term 2019 travel.
 Late applications will not be considered.
-Applicants should expect consideration of the proposal to take two to three weeks.
+Applicants should expect consideration of the proposal to take one to two weeks.

-Both ILSP: Law and Social Change and ILSP: SHARIAsource invite travel grant proposals from SJD students as part of their approved thesis research.
+Both ILSP: Law and Social Change and ILSP: Program in Islamic Law invite travel grant proposals from SJD students as part of their approved thesis research.
 There is no deadline for SJD grants.
-Instead, applications are received on a rolling basis and must be submitted at least 30 days in advance of the proposed travel for ILSP: LSC and 60 days in advance of the proposed travel for ILSP: SHARIAsource.
+Instead, applications are received on a rolling basis and must be submitted at least 30 days in advance of the proposed travel for ILSP: LSC and 60 days in advance of the proposed travel for ILSP: Program in Islamic Law.

 How to Apply